joeblew99/go-gu/doc/native-functionality.md

 ## Printing/Scanning
 This means that when the user presses a PRINT button (that you Or the Mobile OS provides), you just run a PDF template for the print size selected.
+We dont want to try to print the actual screen from the openGL Canvas at this stage (this can do it though: https://github.com/llgcode/draw2d)

 There are a few aspects to this.
 Each one is part of the pipeline.